Image Selector

 Compilation Procedure (Vitis Flow)

-• Provide ZynqMP or Kria XSA file or use a pre-built board description (In welcome page, Create Platform to provide XSA file)
+• Provide the ZynqMP or Kria XSA file, or use a pre-built board description (on the welcome page, Create Platform to provide XSA file).

-• Select OS as standalone and processor as Cortex-A53_0, architecture as 64-bit
+• Select the OS as standalone, processor as Cortex-A53_0, and architecture as 64-bit.

-• By default debug prints will be disabled, If Debug prints required to debug need to enable XIS_UART_ENABLE macro in xis_config.h file
+• By default, debug prints are disabled.
+If debug prints are required to debug, you need to enable the XIS_UART_ENABLE macro in the xis_config.h file.

-• Below mentioned macros support two different mechanisms defined in xis_config.h file only one mechanism is supported at a time:
+• The following mentioned macros support two different mechanisms defined in the xis_config.h file.
+Only one mechanism is supported at a time:

 • XIS_UPDATE_A_B_MECHANISM (QSPI based ‘A/B’ Firmware Boot Mode)

-• It will read the persistent registers from QSPI and based on persistent registers data it will update the multi-boot value
+• It reads the persistent registers from QSPI, and based on persistent registers data, it updates the multi-boot value.

-• It will read the board name from EEPROM and based on board name it will update the multi-boot value
+• It reads the board name from EEPROM, and based on board name, it updates the multi-boot value.

-• SD shall have multiple board images with different file names in Partition 0
+• SD has multiple board images with different file names in Partition 0.

-• #define XIS_GET_BOARD_PARAMS needs to be commented out for SOM
+• #define XIS_GET_BOARD_PARAMS must be commented out for SOM.

 Compilation Procedure (Makefile Flow)

-Note that the Makefile below requires tools that are placed in the path by sourcing PetaLinux, or Vitis, or Vivado settings64.* file.
+NOTE: The following Makefile requires tools that are placed in the path by sourcing the PetaLinux, Vitis, or Vivado settings64.* file.

 git clone --branch xlnx_rel_v<version> https://github.com/Xilinx/embeddedsw.git